-Yang Zhong Da (b.
-1988, Singapore) believes that a strong technical facility and sincerity is the foundation of all good artworks.
-He studies Western Painting at the Nanyang Academy of Fine Arts, Singapore (2014 – present).
-He has exhibited in group exhibitions and art fairs including “Affordable Art Fair” (Singapore, 2013), “Expression” (Dahlia Gallery, Singapore, 2012) and “Primeval: A Group Exhibition” (Goodman Arts Centre, Singapore, 2012).
-Zhong Da’s paintings serve as a visual response to the evanescence and growing nihilism of our time.
+Yang Zhongda (b.
+1988, Singapore) believes that a strong technical facility and sincerity are the foundation of all good artworks.
+He studied Western Painting at the Nanyang Academy of Fine Arts, Singapore.
+He has exhibited in group exhibitions and art fairs including “Affordable Art Fair” (Singapore, 2013), “Expression” (Dahlia Gallery, Singapore, 2012), and “Primeval: A Group Exhibition” (Goodman Arts Centre, Singapore, 2012).
+Zhongda’s paintings serve as a visual response to the evanescence and growing nihilism of our time.
 Beginning from abandoned places, prosaic objects, and decrepit memories, he re-constructs these forgotten or neglected visuals as a means to record and reaffirm their existence and also his own.
 This visual diary answers a subconscious need to see meaning in daily life, of his relationship to the subjects, and his identity in relation to society.
 Working primarily in monochrome, he aims to eternalize transitory fragments of memories and effect intimate personal emotions and nostalgia.
 Through this context of documentation, preservation, and celebration of these moments, it is his wish that viewers would be momentarily transported via the paintings to re-examine and appreciate similar moments in their lives.

 Selected Group Exhibitions

 - 2017 | When Space Dissolves into Luminosity; Where Flowers Bloom Amidst Rocks, iPreciation, Singapore